 Founded in 2003, Alaffia sources its flagship ingredients–shea butter, coconut oil and black soap–via its women’s cooperatives in West Africa and produces its suite of efficacious body, hair and skin care products at its US HQ (Olympia, Washington).

 Additionally, Alaffia conducts its Empowerment Projects – targeted areas of sustainable development – in West Africa, directly impacting close to 80,000 lives as of mid-2018.

 Alaffia’s core values and vision are also communicated throughout product packaging, telling the brand’s story and sharing its personality in fun, unique ways.

 Several product lines feature packaging made from 100% post-consumer recycled plastic, further underscoring Alaffia’s commitment to positively impacting the world.

-The playful and fantastical creatures at the center of Alaffia’s Babies & Kids packaging redesign were inspired by African wildlife, the works of Dr. Seuss, and a devoted father observing his son’s mannerisms.
+The playful and fantastical creatures at the center of Alaffia’s Babies & Kids packaging redesign were inspired by a combination of African wildlife, the works of Dr. Seuss, and a devoted father observing his son’s mannerisms.

 Former Sr. Graphic Designer: